Scams even smart buyers and sellers fall for

 Other common scams for sellers to watch out for…

 Buyers who pay more than the asking price.
 They will e-mail you a complicated story giving their reasons (they received a check from an estate, or they made a mistake and sent too much).
 They then ask you to refund the extra.
-You send them a check for the difference between the amount they sent and the price of your item and then discover that their check has bounced.
+You pay them online or send them a check for the difference between the amount they sent and the price of your item and then discover that their check has bounced.

 Buyers who pay by certified or cashier’s check.
 These sound official, but can be faked.
 If you deposit a fraudulent check, you’ll take the loss.
 Again — stick with payment through PayPal.